margaretstorey/EmseUvic2020/resources/diversity.md

 | 3:15-4:20 | Anita Sarma| GenderMag Activity |

 ## Class Activity
-- GenderMag (details to be posted soon, you will need to print a persona in advance of the workshop)
+- GenderMag (details are posted on Slack, Note: you will need to print a persona in advance of the workshop)

 ## Preclass Homework